Scott Johnson Scott Johnson

 • Meet California’s small business size standards.

-• Have a service-connected disability verified by the U.S. Department of Veterans Affairs or the DoD
+• Have a service-connected disability verified by the U.S. Department of Veterans Affairs or the DoD (most often evidenced by the business owner receiving a VA compensation check every month).

 Certification is managed by DGS’s Office of Small Business and DVBE Services (OSDS).